pmndrs/zustand/docs/integrations/persisting-store-data.md

 ### `setOptions`

-> Schema: `(newOptions: PersistOptions) => void`
+> Type: `(newOptions: Partial<PersistOptions>) => void`

-This method enables you to change the middleware options.
+Changes the middleware options.
 Note that the new options will be merged with the current ones.

 For instance, this can be used to change the storage name: